Toward Lower Bounds for Chromatic Symmetric Functions in the Elementary Basis: Preliminaries

 \subsection{Noncommutative $P$-Symmetric Functions}

-The main tool we will use is the ring of noncommutative symmetric functions studied by Hwang \cite{Hwang} in the natural unit interval case and by Blasiak, Eriksson, Pylyavskyy, and the author \cite{BEPS} in the \threeone -free case.
-This is a noncommutative generalization of the polynomials introduced by Stanley \cite{StanleyChromatic1998} in 1998, following the noncommutative Schur function techniques developed by Fomin--Greene \cite{FG} and Blasiak--Fomin \cite{BF}.
-Recall that $P$ is a \threeone -free poset on $[n]$, and let $\mathcal{U} = \{u_1,u_2,...,u_n\}$ be a set of noncommuting indeterminates.
-Write $\mathbb{Q}\langle \mathcal{U} \rangle$ for the free noncommutative $\mathbb{Q}$-algebra over $\mathcal{U}$. \begin{defin} Let $I_P$ denote the ideal of $\mathbb{Q}\langle \mathcal{U} \rangle$ generated by
+The main tools we will use to study positivity of $X_{\inc(P)}(\bx, q)$ are the noncommutative symmetric functions studied by Hwang \cite{Hwang} in the natural unit interval case and by Blasiak, Eriksson, Pylyavskyy, and the author \cite{BEPS} in the \threeone -free case.
+These are a noncommutative generalization of the polynomials introduced by Stanley \cite{StanleyChromatic1998} in 1998, following the noncommutative Schur function techniques developed by Fomin--Greene \cite{FG} and Blasiak--Fomin \cite{BF}. \begin{defin} Recall that $P$ is a \threeone -free poset on $[n]$, and let $\mathcal{U} = \{u_1,u_2,...,u_n\}$ be a set of noncommuting indeterminates.
+Write $\mathbb{Q}\langle \mathcal{U} \rangle$ for the free noncommutative $\mathbb{Q}$-algebra over $\mathcal{U}$.
+For $a,b \in P$, write $a \dote_P b$ to mean $a$ and $b$ are equal or incomparable in $P$.
+Let $I_P$ denote the ideal of $\mathbb{Q}\langle \mathcal{U} \rangle$ generated by